 Research Committee.
 Three members of the association shall be appointed by the Research Committee Chair to advise and assist the Association in facilitating, promoting, and disseminating research that adds to the knowledge base for educator preparation, making meaningful contributions to the professional narrative, and building the capacity of the field and the Association to inform policy and practice.
 The Research Committee Chair is a voting member of the Board and attends Board meetings.
 The other members are not voting members and do not attend the Board meetings.

-Strategic Plan Development and Committee.
-Three members of the association shall be appointed by the Strategic Plan Development and Implementation Committee Chair or one of the Co-Chairs to ensure the board addresses the mission, vision, and 5strategic plan on an ongoing basis.
+Strategic Plan Development and Implementation Committee.
+Three members of the association shall be appointed by the Strategic Plan Development and Implementation Committee Chair or one of the Co-Chairs to ensure the board addresses the mission, vision, and 5-year approved strategic plan on an ongoing basis.
 The Committee also assists in the development of a strategic dashboard of key indicators and annually reviews the strategic plan and recommends updates as needed based on changes in state and national educational initiatives, community needs, and other factors.
 The Chair is a voting member of the Board and shall represent the Committee at Board meetings and provide a report on the status of the goals and objectives of the strategic plan at Board meetings.
 The other Strategic Plan Committee members are non-voting Board members and do not attend Board Meetings.
 In the event of Co-Chairs, both chairs will attend Board meetings with one Co-Chair serving as the voting member

 Ad Hoc Committees shall function to fulfill purpose of the Association and shall be created and abolished by the President with the advice and consent of the Board of Directors and may consist of representatives from all three membership classifications.
+The Chair will serve as voting member of the Board of Directors during the tenure of the Ad Hoc Committee and attend Board meetings.

 Constitution and Bylaws Ad Hoc Committee.
 On an as needed basis, three members of the association shall be appointed by the President to review and recommend changes every three to five years to the primary governing documents of the association.
 The members are non-voting members and do not attend the Board meetings.